Understanding Historical Fill Processing

 3. Low price to the Close price

-When the Open price of the bar is closer to the Low price then the High price:
+When the Open price of the bar is closer to the Low price than the High price:

 1. Open price to the Low price